ericps1/crts/README.md

 - libconfig-dev

 CRTS also relies on each node having network synchronized clocks.
-On CORNET this is accomplished with NTP.
-PTP would work as well.
+On CORNET this is accomplished with Network Time Protocol (NTP).
+Precision Time Protocol (PTP) would work as well.

 Note to CORNET users: These dependencies are already installed for you on all CORNET nodes.